 His eyes, nose and mouth were also painted with a palette knife using rich ivory black and titanium white.

 It takes some time to build up the paint to get the final effect.
-When I first began painting teddy bears I stumbled across this technique by accident.
+When I first began painting bears I stumbled across this technique by accident.
 What a fun discovery.
 I love the textured fur-like effect.